What the Seeki Score measures (and why your listing is a B+)

 Two problems we kept seeing.

-What goes into it
+What goes into the listing grade

 Four components, in rough order of how much they matter.